mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-docs.md

 ### rss

-Configures the RSS feed for the website.
-If configured, an RSS file will be generated for subscription.
+Configure the site's RSS, if this field is configured, an RSS file will be generated for the site so it can be subscribed to.

 ```json
 {